CarbonComputers/Hackberry-Pi-CM5/Speakers/README.md

 ## Bluetooth speakers on board

 This is how I add sound on HackberryPi_CM5: Integrating a bluetooth speaker on board.

 **Advantages**:
 **No gpio needed**: The SBC communicates with the audio module via bluetooth so there is no gpio needed.
-**driverless**: As long as your operating system installed have bluetooth driver, you can pair with the speaker and no external driver needed.
+**Driverless**: As long as your operating system installed have bluetooth driver, you can pair with the speaker and no external driver needed.
-**good sound quality**: The
+**Good sound quality**: The
 **Cheap cost**: compared with some USB solution, the bluetooth audio module is moch more cheaper.

 The solution is bluetooth audio module + Stereo Speaker amplifier
 ![image](https://github.com/user-attachments/assets/fa1b662a-e1b8-4add-a23a-1842e9664163)
 The bluetooth audio module is very easy to source, it's called MH-M18.